 (c) a director or secretary of the company (or, in the case of an association about to be formed as a limited company, one of the persons who are to be the first directors or the person who is to be the first secretary of the company) has delivered to the Registrar of Companies a statement in the prescribed form that the company complies or, where applicable, will comply with the requirements of paragraphs (a) and (b) above.

-The Registrar will refuse to register as a DAC limited by shares or by guarantee, any association about to be formed as a limited company by a name which does not include the word “Designated Activity Company” or “Cuideachta Ghníomaíochta Ainmnithe” unless a statement pursuant to (c) above has been delivered.
+The Registrar will refuse to register as a DAC limited by shares, or by guarantee, any association about to be formed as a limited company by a name which does not include the word “Designated Activity Company” or “Cuideachta Ghníomaíochta Ainmnithe” unless a statement pursuant to (c) above has been delivered.

 The Registrar will refuse to register as a CLG, Company Limited by Guarantee, any association about to be formed as a limited company by a name which does not include the word “Company Limited by Guarantee” or “Cuideachta faoi theorainn Ráthaíochta” unless a statement pursuant to (c) above has been delivered.

-Section 971(4)/1180(4) provides that a company which was exempt, pursuant to section 24(1) Companies Act 1963 (as amended), from including the company type in its name is prohibited from altering its constitution so that it ceases to comply with the requirements of section 971(1)/1180(1).
+Section 971(4)/1180(4) provides that a company which was exempt, pursuant to Section 24(1) Companies Act 1963 (as amended), from including the company type in its name is prohibited from altering its constitution so that it ceases to comply with the requirements of Section 971(1)/1180(1).

-Section 971(5)/1180(5) provides that if it comes to the Registrar’s attention that a company which has claimed the exemption from using the company type has carried on any business other than the promotion of any of its objects, or has applied any of its profits or other income otherwise than in promoting such objects, or has paid a dividend to any of its members, the Registrar may in writing direct the company to change its name within such period as may be specified in the direction so that its name ends with the relevant company type and the change of name shall be made by the company in accordance with section 30 Companies Act 2014.
+Section 971(5)/1180(5) provides that if it comes to the Registrar’s attention that a company which has claimed the exemption from using the company type has carried on any business other than the promotion of any of its objects, or has applied any of its profits or other income otherwise than in promoting such objects, or has paid a dividend to any of its members, the Registrar may in writing direct the company to change its name within such period as may be specified in the direction so that its name ends with the relevant company type and the change of name shall be made by the company in accordance with Section 30 of the Companies Act 2014.

-A person who provides incorrect, false or misleading information in the statement furnished pursuant to section 971(1)(c)/1180(1)(c), or alters its constitution in contravention of section 971(4)/1180(4), or fails to comply with a direction from the Registrar under section 971(5)/1180(5), shall be guilty of a category 3 offence, prosecutable in the District Court by the Registrar.
+A person who provides incorrect, false or misleading information in the statement furnished pursuant to Section 971(1)(c)/1180(1)(c), or alters its constitution in contravention of Section 971(4)/1180(4), or fails to comply with a direction from the Registrar under Section 971(5)/1180(5), shall be guilty of a category 3 offence, prosecutable in the District Court by the Registrar.

 A reduced rate of tax may apply in the case of a company which is precluded by its constitution from distribution of any part of its profits among its members.
 This is a matter for decision by Revenue.
-Please note that if a company wishing to avail of the section 971/1180 exemption also intends to seek charitable status from Revenue, the main object of the company must be charitable and a specific clause must also be inserted in its memorandum of association.
+Please note that if a company wishing to avail of the Section 971/1180 exemption also intends to seek charitable status from Revenue, the main object of the company must be charitable and a specific clause must also be inserted in its memorandum of association.

 New Company